 We made her a cinnamon beef stew called Jelbana from our upcoming cookbook as well as Fattoush shrimp salad with mint and cilantro.
 Diane and her boyfriend gave both of those dishes two thumbs up!
 They said a home cooked meal was so welcome after being on the road for a full week.

-This pie is pretty sweet so it is a special occasion treat, but if you are a blogger like me you make this kind of stuff all the time and then just give it away, lol.
+This Paleo, Gluten, Grain and Dairy Free Butterscotch Pie is pretty sweet so it is a special occasion treat, but if you are a blogger like me you make this kind of stuff all the time and then just give it away, lol.
 Hope you enjoy it!

 1 cup coconut sugar